wp-plugins/post-pay-counter/readme.txt

 This happens due to large databases.
 Try to increase the *max_execution_time* in your server's php.ini file, and see if the problem get solved.

 == Changelog ==
+= 1.1.3 =
+* Changed view counting method, it could trigger problems is headers where already sent before the plugin got in.
+It's now using an AJAX request to set the cookie.
+* Minimal improvements in in the view counting method.

 = 1.1.2 =
 * Stats are not generated during installation anymore.
 This is to prevent the plugin hanging on activation due to large databases.
 If you still want to have old stats, use the *Update Stats* box in the Options Page.